prashleigh/prashleigh.github.io/index.md

 ---
-layout: default
+layout: home
 title: Welcome to My Site
 ---

 # Hi Tarika!
-Welcome to My Site 2
+Welcome to My Site 3

 This is a simple introduction to my site.
 Here's a [link](https://example.com) you can check out.